How we use your information

 Who we are

-The Natural History Museum Trading Company carries out the commercial activities of the Museum: touring exhibitions, brand management and licensing, functions and banqueting, catering, retailing, Wildlife Photographer of the Year Exhibition, animatronic model sales and consultancy in science, exhibition development, and health and safety.
-As a wholly owned subsidiary, the Trading Company is subject to the Natural History Museum's policies and procedures.
+The Natural History Museum Trading Company (NHMTC) carries out the commercial activities of the Museum (eg events, retail and the Wildlife Photographer of the Year exhibition).
+As a wholly owned subsidiary, NHMTC is subject to the Museum's policies and procedures.

-In this privacy notice and in the data protection statements which you will see wherever we collect your personal information, “the Natural History Museum” and “we” refer to the Natural History Museum and the Natural History Museum Trading Company.
+In this privacy notice and in the data protection statements which you will see wherever we collect your personal information, 'the Natural History Museum', 'the Museum' and 'we' refer to the Natural History Museum and the Natural History Museum Trading Company.